cancerberoSgx/short-jsdoc/README.md

 /src/shortjsdoc.js - a nodejs based application to use in the desktop - just pass it a folder and it will generate a ready to use html5 application and json data showing the project classes.

-## Project Origins

-Thanks to the project js-indentator I'm now able to parse and define my own jsdocs rules ad learned a lot.
 The js-indentator example jsdocgenerator1 was designed with these ideas originally and is working well and simple.

-What is missed from that is getting the output class information json and rendering all that in a nice html5 application.
-And of course support the desktop for parsing an entire project.
-This is what this project try to do.

-##Dependencies
+# Dependencies

 The parser depends on esprima and underscore.
 Can run on the browser or nodejs.
+For extracting jsdocs from project in filesystem then you need nodejs.

 The html5 web application is built with underscore, jquery, bootstrap and backbone.

-## TODO: ideas
- * currently we are ttaking ALL the comments - but we shoul donly take comments adjacent to comments that contain some annotation.
- * search for class, modules, methods, methods that return or accept a type. subclasses of..., classes overriding a method...
- * class hierarc in classview
- * support generic types a la Java:  @return {Array<Person>} the persons in this city @return {Object<String, Person>} persons by name map
- * TODO (syntax): - if you don't put @module in your @class then it will be assigned to last declared module. but @class can declare @module in itself.
-It is not the same for @method and @class ownership. and the reason is that in general this try to be file agnostic and few classes tend to be declared in a single file and several methods tend to be declared in a single file.